 ↑ ↓ ↑ ↓

 In the 70's white was the way, all the way.
-The world thought of Bloore as the white-on-white guy and this suited him fine, as long as it was seen as a physical, archeological whiteness and not a puritanical, dogmatic one.
-His many white paints interacted with one another by virtue of being materially different from each other.
+The world thought of Bloore as the white-on-white guy and this suited him fine - he even took to wearing white suits - as long as it was understood as a physical, archeological whiteness and not a puritanical, dogmatic one.
+Bloore's white paints interact with each another as they are materially different from each other.

-The back of Byzantine Lights Series XII on the left indicates that it was finished many months after being started, even though it looks like it was executed in a matter of minutes.
-Meanwhile the two small oil sketches on paper at the right were indeed both produced the same day in 1979 and they hang together very nicely as a pair.
+The writing on the back of Byzantine Lights Series XII, above on the left, indicates that it was finished many months after being started, even though it looks like it was executed in a matter of minutes.
+Meanwhile the two small oil sketches on paper at the right were both produced on the same day in 1979 and they hang together very nicely as a pair.
+In the background is an old cartoon of a stained glass window from an English church.

 ↑ ↓ ↑ ↓